eligunder/Seattle-Weather/README.md

 # Data Analysis

 To analyze the data, visualizations were created to compare New York City and Seattle precipitation cumulatively, yearly, and monthly.
 The results were summarized and communicated in a report linked below.

+# Author(s)
+This project was created by Eli Gunderman as part of his Methodology of Data Science course.
+LinkedIn profile can be found here: https://www.linkedin.com/in/eli-gunderman/

+# License
+No license is required to use any materials included in this project.

 ## File Locations: